metaparticle-io/metaparticle-www/content/tutorials/dotnet-sharding.md

 ---
-title: "Metaparticle/Sharding for Dotnet"
+title: "Metaparticle/Sharding for .NET"
 date: 2017-11-21
 draft: false
 ---

-## Metaparticle/Sharding for Dotnet Tutorial
+## Metaparticle/Sharding for .NET Tutorial

 _Note, this is an advanced tutorial, please start with the [initial tutorial](tutorial.md)_